swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 -   `<mdattr:Element>` – for elements defined in
     \[[SAML2MetaAttr](http://docs.oasis-open.org/security/saml/Post2.0/sstc-metadata-attr.html)\].

+When referring to elements from the "Identity Provider Discovery Service Protocol and Profile" specification \[[IdpDisco](http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-idp-discovery.pdf)\], the following syntax is used:

+- `<idpdisc:DiscoveryResponse>`

 When referring to elements from the W3C XML Signature namespace (`http://www.w3.org/2000/09/xmldsig\#`) the following syntax is used: